coderefinery/coderefinery.org/content/get-involved.md

 #### Self-organized workshop or any training activity using CodeRefinery lessons

-There is **no administrative fee** due to CodeRefinery for running a self-organized workshop using CodeRefinery lessons.

 All CodeRefinery and The Carpentries training material are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/), so you can teach this material yourself and mix and match with any other material.